North Los Angeles/Ventura Counties

 Cristina Moore knew she wanted to work with children ever since she was a little girl.
 Being that her mother was an elementary school teacher during Ms. Moore’s childhood, and later a school principal, it was no surprise when, in 2004, Ms. Moore graduated with a B.A. in Liberal Studies and a Teaching Credential for Multiple Subjects in Elementary School, from California State University, Northridge.
 After working as a classroom teacher for five years, Ms. Moore found an opportunity to work with children in another capacity.
 It was then that she began a new career in the field of ABA with FirstSteps for Kids, Hermosa Beach, as Therapeutic Instructor.

-After providing 1:1 behavior therapy to children in their homes for over 2 years, she knew this is what she was meant to do.
-Ms. Moore went on to help establish FirstSteps, Ventura County in 2011.
-Because she loved the amazing impact ABA had on each individual child as well as their families, Ms. Moore pursued the position of Lead Instructor with FirstSteps.
-FirstSteps was exactly where she wanted to grow in this field.
-In January of 2013, after much extensive training and dedication, she became a Lead Instructor.
-As a Lead Instructor, she enjoys contributing to team meetings and collaborating with her teams on treatment decisions, guiding new instructors, and especially the one on one time with her clients.
+After providing 1:1 behavior therapy to children in their homes for over 2 years, she knew this is what she was meant to do, so she went on to help establish FirstSteps, Ventura County in 2011.
+Because she loved the amazing impact ABA had on each individual child as well as their families, Ms. Moore pursued the position of Lead Instructor with FirstSteps, and in January of 2013, after much extensive training and dedication, she became a Lead Instructor.